Aj-654/react-assignment-level-1/README.md

 _[User Data](https://d2k-static-assets.s3.ap-south-1.amazonaws.com/assignment-files/python-backend-assignment/users.json)_
 I made use of CORS anywhere proxy to access the api as the endpoint did not allow CORS requests.

+However, proxies don't work on deployed applications.
+Hence, I stored the data from the api in a constants file.

+another approach is that we can create a server side code using express in order to pass the CORS issue. you can find the code for this in https://github.com/Aj-654/react-assignment-level-1/tree/feature/issue-4

 ## **Instructions**
 - npm install to install node modules